SamanthaJWheeler/RealTimeBusTracker/README.md

 In this project, the objective was to develop an animated map that displays city buy locaitons in real-time using data from a public API.
 In this project, google maps was used.

 How to Run: Select the index.html file and drag it into your browsers website bar.
-When it loads, you will see two eyes that follow the movement of your mouse.
+When it loads, you will see blue and red markers indicating the real time bus locations on the map.
+The locaitons are updated every 15 secounds.

 Roadmap of future improvements: Add more styling to markers, and map to highlight the bus routes.